 We welcome applications from students who wish to transfer from an accredited four-year college or two-year junior college.
 The highest level that students can transfer as is a junior.

 What scholarship opportunities are available?

 The School of Music automatically considers anyone who completes a School of Music application and audition for a music scholarship.
-More information about scholarship opportunities can be found at the Financial Aid website.
+More information about scholarship opportunities can be found at the Student Financial Services website.

 You may wish to visit the CAS Admissions and Parents and Families FAQ’s to assist you in learning more about the University and its programs, activities and services.